viniciusantigo/vinnizo/README.md

 ### Hi there, I'm Vinícius Araújo 👋

-Looking to be a Full Stack Developer, football lover, programming fan
+Looking to be a Full Stack Developer, football lover, technology enthusiast

 I'm currently learning **Java** and **JavaScript**